Takaovi/BatchStealer/README.md

 * Made for educational and practice purposes.
 Not to be abused or used wrongly to harm others.
     * Seriously, it's scummy to steal other's info and is illegal.

+# How to use

+1. Change the webhook to yours
+2. Run the batch file

 # Future

 * More features might come when I am bored.